rges-pit/rges-pit.github.io/docs/_pages/data_challenge_aas_workshop.md

 * Ideally, some Python experience.
 * An intention to participate in the [Roman Microlensing Data Challenge 2025]({{ site.url }}{{ site.baseurl }}/data-challenge/) or be on an already signed-up team.
 You can sign up [here]({{ site.url }}{{ site.baseurl }}/data-challenge/sign-up/).
 * Microlensing-specific knowledge or experience is **not** necessary.

-## How to Sign Up for the Workshop

-TBD

 ## Itinerary